 6. Consider Hiring a Lawyer

 Insurance claims are a messy business, and an experienced attorney can help guide you through the process.
-If you are injured in an accident, hiring a lawyer will help you get the best recovery possible.
+If you are injured in an accident, hiring a licensed car accident lawyer will help you get the best recovery possible.
 Don’t accept a settlement offer until you consult with an attorney.

 If you’ve been injured in an accident, contact us for a free consultation.